moodlebox/moodlebox/.github/ISSUE_TEMPLATE/bug_report.md

 Note: This is the **issue tracker of MoodleBox**, please do NOT use this to get answers to your questions or get help for fixing your installation.
 This is a place to report bugs to developers.

-If you have any support question please check out https://moodlebox.net/help
+If you have any support question please check out https://moodlebox.net/help and https://discuss.moodlebox.net/.

 To make it possible for us to deal with the bug please fill out below information carefully.
 -->